drazen-nikolic/es-workshop/assignments/05-boosting.md

 make Nike brand should to appear at the top of the results.

-*Hint: Check this [link](https://www.elastic.co/guide/en/elasticsearch/guide/current/_boosting_query_clauses.html) for an example of booting query.*
+*Hint: Check this [link](https://www.elastic.co/guide/en/elasticsearch/guide/current/_boosting_query_clauses.html) for an example of boosting query.*

 **Expected result**: 4 product returned (category "shoes").
 First two are Nike products.